DavidBosch-Code/AssemblyAIHackathon/README.md

 # Motivation

- Interviews are a vital component of collecting data, both in industry, such as in UXR, as well as in the social sciences.
+ Interviews are a vital component of collecting data, both in industry, such as in UXR, and in academia, e.g., in the social sciences.
 Analysing and transcribing interviews is a time consuming and costly task that often requires mutliple tools (e.g., separate transcription & analysis software, with much manual effort).
 This dashboard provides a very simple MVP/POC that could help in such cases.
 The interactive QA and summarization with large language models can aid analysis, especially for longer interviews.

 # Setup